Did you know that cats have the largest repertoire of sounds of any carnivore?

 – narrow pupils.

-Cats have an extremely well-developed sense of smell and they use it in their communication with each other through Jacobsen's Organ.
+Cats have an extremely well-developed olfactory system and they use this in their communication with each other through Jacobsen’s Organ.

-This happens mainly through "Fhlemen," which makes it appear that the cat is pulling a dirty mouth with its mouth open.
+This is done mainly through “Phleming,” which makes it appear that the cat is pulling a foul mouth with its mouth open.

-It is mainly a means of communication to other cats that a certain territory belongs to him or her.
+It is mainly a means of communication to other cats that a particular territory belongs to him or her.

 In colonies, this is used to identify friendly cats belonging to a particular colony.